Articles about the various treatments used for gynecologic cancers.

 An introduction to radiation therapy for gynecological cancers and the potential side effects.

-Brachytherapy is a type of internal radiation that can be used for cervical or endometrial (uterine) cancer treatment and is typically done using a “tandem and ovoid” applicator or a “tandem and ring” applicator.
+Brachytherapy is a type of internal radiation that can be used to treat some cases of gynecologic cancer and is typically done using a “tandem and ovoid” applicator or a “tandem and ring” applicator.

 Some cancers of the abdominal or gastrointestinal region can be treated using a type of chemotherapy infusion called intraperitoneal, where the medication is infused directly into the abdominal cavity.